 Other blood tests helpful for menopause testing include:

 Many women have the most questions about the hot flashes that occur in menopause.
 Although the exact cause isn't completely understood, hot flashes are thought to occur due to changes in your brain and hypothalamus.

 If your hypothalamus senses you're too warm, it will try to cool you down by making you sweat.
 The good news is most hot flashes diminish after six months, though some women can have them for longer.

 And remember, just because you've entered into menopause doesn't mean you don't need annual pap tests and mammograms.
 After menopause, these screenings become more crucial than ever.

 Choose Ulta Lab Tests for all your menopause tests and needs.
-Our lab tests provide you with accurate results which allow you to take control of your health.
+Our lab tests provide you with accurate results that allow you to control your health.